survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 ## Porting `App.editNote` to Flux

 This final part is easy.
 We have already the logic we need.
 Now it's just a matter of connecting `App.editNote` to it in a correct way.
-We'll need to call our `update` method the correct way.
+We'll need to call our `update` method the correct way:

-This is a good place to apply additional logic on the editing process.
-It doesn't make sense to allow empty tasks.
-We can still finish the process.
-We just don't have to commit the new task in this case.
-Here's the idea:

 **app/components/App.jsx**